alishalawani/ChatRoom/README.md

             'I should have learnt it sooner',
         ]);
 2. Nest a `View` component inside of the `ImageBackground`.
-3. Inside of the `View`, Map through the messages, returning `Text` components containing the messages.
+3. Inside of the `View`, map through the messages, returning `Text` components containing the messages.
-4. Add an alignItems and a justifyContent, both given a value of `center`.
+4. Add an alignItems and a justifyContent, both given a value of `center`, to the View's style.
 To center the container of the messages.
 5. Add background color, marginBottom, and padding to the `Text`.
 6. Give the View component a width of 90%.
 Inside of the return statement of the component should look like this: